 - There is blood in the stool or if the vomit is green.

-- Your child is unable to ingest enough fluids for adequate replacement.
+- Your child is unable to ingest enough fluids for an adequate replacement.

-- Persistent vomiting or diarrhea that hampers your child’s ability to consume fluids.
+- Persistent vomiting or diarrhoea that hampers your child’s ability to consume fluids.

-- Diarrhea that lasts for more than ten days.
+- Diarrhoea that lasts for more than ten days.

 Things to Remember